What Kind of Student Loans are There?

 If you have an in-school deferment on a Direct Subsidized or Unsubsidized Loan that entered repayment at an earlier date (before you returned to school) and you graduate, drop below half-time enrollment, or withdraw from school, you will be required to immediately begin making payments on the loan.
 The 6-month grace period has already been used and there is no second grace period.
 Make sure that both your school and loan servicer know that you are no longer enrolled.

 **If you don't begin making payments when required, there is the possibility that you will lose repayment incentives you may have received or even go into default.

-graduate or withdraw.
-If you have federal student loans disbursed through Cañada College,
+or withdraw.
+If you have federal student loans disbursed through Cañada College, you

 and then again once you graduate, drop below half-time enrollment, or withdraw from

 school.
 Please complete exit counseling through the National Student Loan Data System for Students (NSLDS) website.

 For complete loan Exit Counseling information, please download and read the Direct Loan Exit Counseling Guide.
 Refer to this resource often.